What is an Ophthalmic Medical Technician?

 Example of Ophthalmic Medical Technician Job Assist ophthalmologists by performing ophthalmic clinical functions.
 May administer eye exams, administer eye medications, and instruct the patient in care and use of corrective lenses.

-Life As an Ophthalmic Medical Technician
+Daily Life Of an Ophthalmic Medical Technician

 - Assist patients to insert or remove contact lenses.